 The symptoms of gallbladder cancer can be hard to detect in the early stages of the disease.
-Many people with gallbladder cancer do not have any symptoms until cancer has grown large enough to press on nearby organs or block the bile ducts.
+Many people with gallbladder cancer do not have any symptoms until the cancer has grown large enough to press on nearby organs or block the bile ducts.

 When symptoms do occur, they may include: